 “Preponderance of the evidence” is a lower standard of proof in comparison to the standard of “beyond a reasonable doubt,” which is used in criminal cases.

-The property owner in these matters is usually convicted of a crime before his property can be taken.
+The property owner in these matters is usually convicted of a crime before his property can be taken through criminal forfeiture.
 Note, though, that there are times when a forfeiture can take place without a finding that:

 - you committed a crime, or

 - a crime was even committed.3

 Example: Police take a gun from a person after they arrest him for negligent discharge of a firearm.
 The cops can keep the gun and take ownership of it.
 But they can only legally do so if they name the gun in a lawsuit.
-A prosecutor would then have to prove during this suit that the firearm was connected to a criminal activity.
+A prosecutor would then have to prove during this suit that the firearm was connected to a criminal enterprise.